sixty-north/cosmic-ray/docs/installation.rst

 Virtual environments
 --------------------

-You'll often want to install Cosmic Ray into a virtual environment.
-However, you generally *don't* want to install it into its own.
-Rather, you want to install it into the virtual environment of the project you want to test.
-This ensures that the test runners have access to the modules they are supposed to test.
+You'll often want to install Cosmic Ray into its own virtual environment.
+In earlier versions we suggested installing Cosmic Ray into the same environment as the project being tested, but that's no longer the case.
+In recent versions, Cosmic Ray will create temporary virtual environments for the code under test, so the environments for Cosmic Ray and the code under test are safely separated.